Apple event: iPhone 13 and everything we expect on Sept. 14

 When is the next Apple event?
 It will be held on Sept.
 14

 Apple will host its next event on Tuesday, Sept.
 14, at 10 a.m.
 PT (1 p.m ET, 6 p.m.
 BST).
 CNET took a deep dive into Apple's event timeline back in 2018 and emerged with a compelling "Labor Day hypothesis" that you can read more about here.
-Taking a look at the 2021 calendar, the Labor Day rule would mark this Wednesday as the next Apple event.
-But, since Apple formally unveiled the official iPhone 13 announcement date, our hypothesis did not hold true this year.
+Taking a look at the 2021 calendar, the Labor Day rule would've marked Sept.
+8 as the next Apple event.
+But, since Apple formally unveiled the official date, our hypothesis did not hold true this year.

 Apple typically hosts three to four events in a year with a spring event, a summer developer conference and one or two more events in the fall.
 The fall events are usually scheduled for September and October.
 The September event tends to feature new iPhones and Apple Watch upgrades, while the October event typically features new Macs and iPads.